 The WUA curve used for fall-run Chinook salmon spawning habitat in the American River (Figure 11K-9) was produced using data obtained from Bratovich et al. (2107), which provides composite spawning WUA tables for fall-run and steelhead downstream of Nimbus Dam.

-To evaluate the effects of Alternatives 1, 2, and 3 on fall-run spawning habitat in the American River, fall-run spawning WUA was estimated for CALSIM II flows at Nimbus Dam under the NAA and Alternatives 1, 2, and 3 during the October through February spawning and incubation period using the composite fall-run spawning WUA curve (Figure 11K-9).
+To evaluate the effects of Alternatives 1, 2, and 3 on fall-run spawning habitat in the American River, fall-run spawning WUA was estimated for CALSIM II flows at Nimbus Dam under the NAA and Alternatives 1, 2, and 3 during the October through December spawning period using the composite fall-run spawning WUA curve (Figure 11K-9).

-Differences in fall-run spawning WUA between Alternatives 1, 2, and 3 and the NAA were examined using the grand mean spawning WUA for each month of the spawning period under each water year type and all water year types combined (Table 11K-21).
+Differences in fall-run spawning WUA between Alternatives 1, 2, and 3 and the NAA were examined using the grand mean spawning WUA for each month of the spawning period under each water year type and all water year types combined (Appendix 11K, Table 11K-21).
 In the tables of results, means that differed by >5% were highlighted in red for reductions or green for increases to flag the largest differences.
 The only difference in means >5% was a 7% reduction under Alternative 3 for November of Above Normal Water Years.
 These results indicate that Alternatives 1, 2, and 3 would have only minor effects on fall-run spawning WUA in the American River.

 Rearing Habitat Weighted Usable Area

-Rearing habitat WUA curves are not available for the American River (see Appendix 11K, Methods).
+Rearing habitat WUA curves are not available for the American River (Appendix 11K).

 Juvenile Stranding